Published: 30 Mar 2023

 Defect density is the number of defects found in a specific area of the software.
 In risk-based testing, high-risk areas should have a higher defect density.
 If the defect density in high-risk areas is low, it may indicate that the testing effort was not focused enough on these areas.

 Test case effectiveness measures how well the test cases cover the requirements and identify defects.
-In risk-based testing, test case effectiveness should be high for high-risk areas.
+In risk-based approach to testing, test case effectiveness should be high for high-risk areas.

 Defect severity measures the impact of a defect on the software.
 In risk-based testing, high-risk areas should have a higher severity level for defects found.